mikestefanello/hooks-example/README.md

   - `HookTodoInsert`: Dispatched after a new _todo_ is inserted.
 - `modules/analytics`
   - `HookAnalyticsUpdate`: Dispatched when the analytics data is updated.

+### Listeners

+- `HookBoot`
+  - `services/cache`: Registers a cache backend as a dependency.
+  - `services/config`: Registers configuration as a dependency.
+  - `services/web`: Registers a web server as a dependency.
+  - `modules/analytics`: Registers analytics service and HTTP handler as dependencies.
+  - `modules/todo`: Registers todo service and HTTP handler as dependencies.
+- `HookBuildRouter`
+  - `modules/analytics`: Registers web route and tracker middleware for analytics.
+  - `modules/todo`: Registers web routes for todos.
+- `HookTodoInsert`
+  - `modules/analytics`: Increments analytics entity count when todos are created.

 ## Boot process and registration